These are dates for 5 day Course Induction

 Some projects will require co-operation from your employer, as you will need to assist the Head Person with senior duties.
 You should discuss this with your employer before you join the programme and be sure you have their support.
 If for some reason you are unable to finish some projects at work (e.g. if you are not allowed to learn to clip), it will be possible for you to return to BRS for training and assessment.

-Candidates should be under the age of 25 and have substantial relevant experience (at least two years in full time employment) and be currently working in a racing yard.
+Candidates should have substantial relevant experience (at least two years in full time employment) and be currently working in a racing yard.

 You can only be registered for the Level 3 Diploma as a single qualification if you are a private paying candidate.
 To achieve the Advanced Apprenticeship, you must complete all the above qualifications and by joining the programme, you are agreeing to undertake and attempt the whole package.

-If you are under 25 and meet all the criteria above then this course is FREE to you however your employer may be required to contribute towards the cost of your qualification.
+If you meet all the criteria above then this course is FREE to you however your employer may be required to contribute towards the cost of your qualification.
 Learners from point-to-point and Arab racehorse yards may also be accepted but you may not be eligible if you have a University degree.

 For more information or to request an application to attend the Level 3 Apprenticeship programme please contact Sarah Hayde-Salter at TrainingOffice@brs.org.uk or call Sarah on 01638 675906.